DynaPlex/DynaPlex/docs/source/getting_started/conda.rst

 **5. Activate Python executable**

-In your Python IDE or terminal, navigate to the python folder.
+In your Python IDE or terminal, navigate to the DynaPlex/python folder.
 Next, run:

 .. code-block:: bash